LukasMarx/ai-food-blog/src/content/posts/Pork Roast.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat your oven to 375°F (190°C).",
     "In a small bowl, mix together garlic powder, thyme, rosemary, salt, and black pepper.", "Rub the pork roast with olive oil, making sure to coat all sides.", "Sprinkle the herb mixture over the pork roast, making sure to rub it in and coat all sides.", "Place the pork roast on a roasting pan, fat-side up.
-Pour the chicken broth into the bottom of the pan.", "Roast the pork for 1 1/2 hours, or until the internal temperature reaches 145°F (63°C).", "Let the pork rest for 10 minutes before slicing and serving."
+Pour the chicken broth into the bottom of the pan.", "Roast the pork for 1 1/2 hours, or until the internal temperature reaches 145°F (63°C).", "Let the pork rest for 10 minutes before slicing and serving.", ]
-]
 ---

 ## Introduction